-Pre-Approved by Graduate Coordinator/Program Director or?
-YES NO Name: Phone Number: Email Address: University: Mailing Address: Area of Specialization: External Examiner's Participation: Will attend the examination Will participate via videocor Will NOT attend in person of UPERVISORY COMMITTEE CONFIRMATION I : Submission of the FOE Booking Sheet serves a have read the thesis and determined that it is re as confirmation that all members of the Supervisory Committee eady to go forward for final oral examination. n without the approval of the graduate unit; under such circumstances, the the Vice-Dean will make arrangements for the examination in consultation nit.
-Secondary Supervisor signature:(if applicable) Graduate Coordinator/ Program Director approval: Date:
+Pre-Approved by Graduate Coordinator/Program Direct ctor?
+YES NO Name: Phone Number: Email Address: University: Mailing Address: Area of Specialization: External Examiner's Participation: Will participate via videoco on IN PERSON and will vote onference and will vote or remotely and will NOT vote UPERVISORY COMMITTEE CONFIRMATIO N: Submission of the FOE Booking Sheet serves have read the thesis and determined that it is as confirmation that all members of the Supervisory Committee ready to go forward for final oral examination. on without the approval of the graduate unit; under such circumstances, the distribution the Vice-Dean will make arrangements for the examination in consultation unit.
+Supervisor signature: Secondary Supervisor signature:(if applicable) Graduata Coordinator/ Program Director approval: Date: